WilgotW/linear-algebra-library/README.md

 Linear algebra library

-A Rust library for working with matrices and tensors, built for learning and experimenting with linear algebra and machine learning.
+A Rust library for working with matrices and tensors, built for experimenting with linear algebra and machine learning.